glacier-modding/glaciermodding.org/docs/modding/customcampaigns/menumapsetup.md

 }
 ```

-Click the save icon on the `menumapsetup_hitman_demo_campaign.brick` file.
+Click the save icon on the `menumapsetup_hitman_demo_campaign.brick` file or press `Ctrl + S`.

 ## Patching the `mainmenu` entity

-Now we have a menumapsetup brick, but the game is never told to use it yet.
+Now we have a menumapsetup brick, but the game has not been told to use it yet.
 To get the game to use it, we can patch the `mainmenu` entity.

 In GlacierKit, on the `Game content` tab, search for `mainmenu`, and click on the `mainmenu.entity.entitytemplate` file.